UNESCO recognizes Xoan as a world heritage

 Vietnam’s Xoan singing has been added to UNESCO list of “intangible heritage” in urgent need of protection, according to the Ministry of Culture, Sports and Tourism’s National Cultural Heritage Department.

-The decision was made on November 24th, 2011 at the on-going sixth session of the UNESCO Intergovernmental Committee for the Safe-guarding of Intangible Cultural Heritage in Bali, Indonesia.
-There are only 10 among 23 cultural heritages from a number of countries such as: China, Brazil, Mongolia or United Arab Emirate, that have managed to attain recognition as World Cultural Heritages by UNESCO, based on the value of the heritage itself and the heritage conservation action plan of the host country.
+The recognition was officially granted on November 24, 2011, during the sixth session of the UNESCO Intergovernmental Committee for the Safeguarding of Intangible Cultural Heritage held in Bali, Indonesia.
+Among the 23 cultural heritages from various countries—including China, Brazil, Mongolia, and the United Arab Emirates—only 10 have achieved acclaim as World Cultural Heritages by UNESCO, based on the inherent value of the heritage itself and the effectiveness of the heritage conservation action plan of the respective countries.

 Xoan singing in village festival

-Vietnam’s Xoan is the only candidate that receives approval of all members in the UNESCO evaluation committee.
+Vietnam’s Xoan is the only cultural practice that received unanimous approval from all members of the UNESCO evaluation committee.

-“The ministry will soon work out programs and specific plans to protect and promote Xoan singing”, said Nguyen Huu Toan, deputy head of the National Culture Heritage Department.
+“The ministry will develop programs and concrete plans to protect and promote Xoan singing,” stated Nguyen Huu Toan, deputy head of the National Cultural Heritage Department.

 Comments (0)